JaGoLi/libreboot-repo/www/news/rms.md

 Software movement have learned to co-opt our language.
 They talk the talk and they wear the colours, but make no mistake: their actions and their intentions do not reflect the ideology they claim to represent!
-There *are* genuinely some Free Software activists and organanisations on that list, who have been misled or have some other reason to oppose RMS; my focus will not be on those people, but hopefully some of those people and organisations will change their mind if they read what I have to say!
+There *are* genuinely some Free Software activists and organisations on that list, who have been misled or have some other reason to oppose RMS; my focus will not be on those people, but hopefully some of those people and organisations will change their mind if they read what I have to say!